In A Spectacular World’s First, A Drone Saves The Lives Of Two Teens [Video]

 “Never before has a drone, fitted with a flotation device been used to rescue swimmers like this.

-“It’s quite incredible to see that the NSW Government’s investment in this technology has already resulted in two people having their lives saved,” he said.
+“It’s quite incredible to see that the NSW Government’s investment in this technology has already resulted in two people having their lives saved,” he added.

 Drone drops rescue pod to save lives of two distressed swimmers pic.twitter.com/cUSh5Ir0MN